-Andrich comes from footballing stock.
+Andrich comes from fine footballing stock.
 Uncle Frieder played as a striker for various clubs in the top tier of the former East Germany between 1966 and 1984, before embarking on a career in coaching in the lower leagues of a reunited Germany.
 He retired from the game in 2015.

 What they're saying